Microservice Configuration Management – Tracking Application Versions and Clusters

 With that in mind, DeployHub versions all microservice deployment and configuration meta data allowing you to see what microservices are running across all of your clusters, their versions, how they got there and which applications are using them.
 While microservices move us away from traditional build and release approaches, we still need a method of tracking their changes and a way to make them unique.
 Like a software version control solution, DeployHub tracks specific information in the microservice to track its changes and uniquely identify a version.

-Ours!
+Microservice configuration management requires unique meta data to identify a specific version of a microservice.
 DeployHub gathers the following meta data into a single version of a microservice, or component (web components, database updates for example):